Kashfia1914/QTech_Task102/README.md

 **Compile the Java Program: **
-If you haven't already, save the Java code provided in a file named WordCount.java.
+Save the Java code provided in a file named WordCount.java.
 Open a terminal or command prompt and navigate to the directory containing the WordCount.java file.
 Then compile the code using the javac command:

 **Prepare Input Text File: **
 Make sure you have a text file containing the text you want to analyze.
 You can create a new text file or use an existing one.
 Note the file path for later use.